 - The American National Standards Institute (ANSI) is a private organization that develops consensus standards by chartering subcommittees of experts.
 The Center for Devices and Radiological Health (CDRH) can use the standards written by an ANSI committee to classify a system that does not fall into one of the main categories specified in the mandatory standards.
 The ANSI standard N43.17 "Radiation Safety for Personnel Security Screening Systems Using X-rays" is one such standard.
-The standard covers dose to subject, interlocks, operational procedures, information to provide to subjects, training for operators as well as other information. - ANSI N43.17-2009 allows up to 25 microRems per scan, front and back), and up to 5,000 scans per year. - The only currently TSA qualified backscatter-based system, the Rapiscan, scans front and back simultaneously, 3 microrems per side for 6 microrems total per scan. - Comparison of
+The standard covers dose to subject, interlocks, operational procedures, information to provide to subjects, training for operators as well as other information. - ANSI N43.17 allows up to 10 microRems per scan (20 microRems for front and back), and up to 5,000 scans per year. - The only currently approved backscatter based system, the Rapiscan, exposes the passenger to 3 microrems per scan (6 microrems front and back, which are conducted simultaneously)